MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 ## Next steps

+Consider deploying the [Azure Information Protection scanner](deploy-aip-scanner.md), which can use your automatic classification rules to discover, classify, and protect files on network shares and on-premises file stores.

 For more information about configuring your Azure Information Protection policy, use the links in the [Configuring your organization's policy](configure-policy.md#configuring-your-organizations-policy) section.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]